Unnoen/UntypedJSON/README.md

 ### Default Values
 If you want to set a default value, just set it in the initializer.

+Setting a default value means you don't need to specify the type of the property; it will be inferred.
+(Unless you want to override it!)

 Make sure to set the `PropertyNullability` to `PropertyNullability.IGNORE` so that the parser doesn't override it!

 ```ts